 7.1 If the purchased item is defective, the provisions of the statutory liability for defects shall apply.

-7.2 The customer is requested to complain about delivered goods with obvious transport damage to the delivery person and to inform the seller of this.
+7.2 The customer is requested to complain about delivered goods with obvious transport damages to the deliverer and to inform the seller

 claims for defects.